solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 by Azure is sufficient and access to the OS and filesystem is unnecessary.

-The Azure DBaaS MySQL offering is [Azure Database for MySQL][15], which is based on MySQL community edition and supports common administration tools and programming languages.
+The Azure DBaaS MySQL offering is [Azure Database for MySQL][21], which is based on MySQL community edition and supports common administration tools and programming languages.

+### PaaS (Containers)

+In addition to the IaaS and Paas options mentioned above, it is possible to choose to host container based instances inside PaaS based services such as Azure Container Instances and Azure App Services.

 ### Video reference